cgoulart35/StormBot/README.md

 - **'.bet [points] [number]'** to make a guess.
 If you win, you earn the amount of points bet within your wallet.
 If you lose, you lose those points. (during Storm only)

-- **'.buy insurance'** to buy insurance for y1 points to protect your wallet from disasters.

-- **'.cause disaster'** to cause a disaster for y2 points for a random player.
-Their wallet will be reset if they are not insured. (during Storm only)

-- **'.steal'** to steal y3 points from the player with the most points. (during Storm only)
+- **'.steal'** to steal x3 points from the player with the most points. (during Storm only)

+- **'.buy insurance'** to buy insurance for x4 points to protect your wallet from disasters.

 - **'.wallet'** to show how many points you have in your wallet.